mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ### Use-case rule of thumb

 As a good rule of thumb, you'll want to use anonymous functions to create one-off functions to be used within higher-order functions.
-To understand how (anonymous) functions can be used within higher-order functions, you'll want to read about [using functions as objects](#functions-as-objects).
+To understand how (anonymous) functions can be used within higher-order functions, you'll want to read about [using functions as objects](#functions-as-objects), which is what comes next.

 ## Functions as objects